City Guide to Antwerp, Belgium | Must See Attractions

 St. Anna’s Tunnel

 The final church on the itinerary is Sint-Pauluskerk.
 Unlike many of the Gothic churches we’ve admired, this church offers a Baroque style.
-Take in the church and its large housing of artwork, over 200 sculptures, and over 50 paintings.
-The church’s website isn’t in English, but you can use Google Chrome’s translation feature to find pertinent information.
-For church hours, we recommend going to the Visit Antwerpen website.
+While visiting be sure to take in the church and its large housing of artwork: over 200 sculptures and over 50 paintings!

 Museum aan de Stroom (MAS)

 After visiting Sint-Pauluskerk, enjoy the walk along the water and make your way to the Willemdok and Bonapartedok Marinas.